tomrittervg/torflow/NetworkScanners/BwAuthority/README.spec.txt

    The bandwidth authorities measure F_node: the filtered stream capacity through a given node (filtering is described in Section 1.6).

-   In PID control, we add in this extra failure rate as a damper, to prevent the PID control system from driving nodes to CPU overload.
-Once nodes begin failing circuits, we want to stop devoting more capacity.

    The PID Setpoint, or target for each node is F_avg: the average F_node value observed across the entire network.